 When we moved into our current home, I wanted teal accents everywhere.
 This hutch was also painted teal.
 I knew I would get tired of the look sooner than later, but it’s just paint, right?
 Since I’ve owned it, it has been blue, grey, blue(teal) again and now it is white!
 Let me tell you about makeover number four!

 To break the very painted look, I decided that the top of the bottom piece (does that make sense?) needed to be natural wood.
-Yes, I stripped three colours of paint away to get back to the golden oak!
+Yes, I stripped three colors of paint away to get back to the golden oak!

 I used a paint-stripper and a putty knife, just like I did when I did a chair makeover in this post.
 After the top was stripped clean, I sealed it with white wax to tone down the yellow slightly.

 The shop I bought it from suggested I start with a light grey to cover the teal well before painting it white.
-My first choice of white was “Raw Silk” just because it is such a popular colour.
+My first choice of white was “Raw Silk” just because it is such a popular color.
 I did not like it one bit.
 For me personally, it was way too beige.
 I do not like beige!
-I gave the colour “Picket Fence” a try, and it was just what I wanted.
+I gave the color “Picket Fence” a try, and it was just what I wanted.

 After everything was painted, I decided to add a bit of detail to the inside of the top cabinet.
 I used peel and stick wallpaper that looks like shiplap.
 I absolutely love how it looks!

-It was also my first time using peel and stick wallpaper.
+It was also my first time using peel-and-stick wallpaper.
 It’s effortless to apply and works just like contact paper.
 I smoothed it out with the tool I bought when I did the wallpaper in my powder room.

 New hardware also adds to the new look of the hutch.
 The black looks gorgeous against the white.

 Here you can see the hutch after its makeover back in its spot in the kitchen.
 I’m so glad I decided to paint it white!
 It gives the kitchen a more tranquil and airy feel.
 A step in the right direction until I get to paint all the kitchen cabinets.